 Additionally, as Justice Kennedy explained in Vieth, one of the two principle obstacles to identifying a judicially manageable standard for evaluating a partisan gerrymandering claim is the absence of "any agreed upon model of fair and effective representation."
 541 U.S. at 307.
 Put differently, assuming as we do that some degree of partisanhip is permissible, there needs to be a baseline from which to measure to what degree a districting plan drawn on the basis of partisan favoritism deviates from the universe of "fair and effective" plans.
 Id.
-By identifying the distribution of partisan outcomes that occur in a randomly drawn set of plans, Dr. Chen's (and Dr. Mattingly's) simulations provide a baseline measure of what constitutes "fair and effective" plans against which courts can assess how much invidious partisanship is "too much" (in the event the Supreme Court concludes that some degree of unadorned partisan discrimination in permissible).
+By identifying the distribution of partisan outcomes that occur in a randomly drawn set of plans, Dr. Chen's (and Dr. Mattingly's) simulations provide a baseline measure of what constitutes "fair and effective" plans against which courts can assess how much invidious partisanship is "too much" (in the event the Supreme Court concludes that degree of unadorned partisan discrimination in some permissible).
 When, as here, a districting plan is standard deviations from the mean in terms of the partisan composition of the delegation it produces, that amounts to probative and reliable statewide evidence that the plan rests on "too much" partisanship.
 To be sure, such evidence, standing alone, does not establish invidious partisanship predominated in the drawing of the lines of a particular district.
-Nonetheless, when, as here, such evidence is supported by district-specific evidence of (Continued)
+Nonetheless, when, as here, such evidence is supported by district-specific evidence of cracking and packing, then it provides reliable and compelling evidence of